Commonwealth Auditors General Group e-newsletter (Issue 1 – April 2018)

 This event was the culmination of a year-long Cybersecurity and Cybercrime Project funded by the FCO and in partnership with CPA UK, the Organisation of American States and the Commonwealth Secretariat.
 The Project comprised of a series of three regional parliamentary workshops held in Africa, Asia-Pacific and the Caribbean to build the capacity of parliamentarians, ministers and senior civil servants.
 By focusing on legislation, scrutiny and implementation, the project aimed to form a resilient cyberspace and strengthen international and multi-stakeholder cooperation.

-As part of this project, CPA UK, developed an International Parliamentarians’ e-handbook on cybersecurity and cybercrime to provide a global audience of parliamentarians with a resource in tackling this modern day crime.
+As part of this project, CPA UK, developed an International Parliamentarians’ on cybersecurity and cybercrime to provide a global audience of parliamentarians with a resource in tackling this modern day crime.

 A collective approach must therefore be taken at both a state and corporation level.
 However we also need to take responsibility for our own cybersecurity and encourage others to do their part.